the essential

 Possible Russian hackers

 Nothing is certain, but Lab52 researchers have nevertheless identified an infrastructure that is attributed to the FSB, the Russian security services.
 Behind this attack would hide “Turla”, a group of Russian hackers also called “Snake” or “Uruburos”.
-Funded by the Kremlin, he could be involved in the 2020 hack of Solar Winds, an American software publisher.
+Funded by the Kremlin, he might be involved in the 2020 hack of Solar Winds, an American software publisher.

 However, if certain codings of this software indeed include the Cyrillic alphabet, nothing makes it possible to ensure that they are indeed the men of Turla, details with the Parisian a French cybersecurity expert.
 To protect you, antivirus software exists.